rkuma183/wilsonmar.github.io/_posts/2016-07-13-evangelism_dependencies.md

    both indistry-wide and internally would drive messaging rather than just empty slogans.

 0. Real people and their organizations
 0. and their stories ("proof points")
 0. in presentation graphics so
 0. social media reflects reality and sincerity.

-0. But we need to show Return on Investment in
+0. Validated "proof points" in testimonials and surveys are needed to prove Return on Investment on time spent to
-0. blogs and longer form communications.
+0. view demos, take calls, and read communications.

-0. <strong>scripted videos</strong> are essentially recordings of demos and
-   conceptual explanations given at
+0. <strong>scripted videos</strong> are essentially short recordings of conversations and conceptual explanations given during
-0. meetups and conference presentations.
+0. live demos, meetups, and conference presentations.

 0. On the technical side, <strong>sample applications</strong> are used in
 0. <strong>benchmark</strong> statistics which provide a factual and repeatable basis to prove competitiveness.